 Small Changes = Big Change

 Now this may seem pretty self-explanatory, but what I (or you) may view as a small change, an athlete might view as life-altering.
-For example, if an athlete is repeatedly dehydrated which is affecting performance, simply saying ‘aim to drink 2L of water a day’ (again, generally speaking) may not be immediately achievable and therefore a suitable strategy should be worked on gradually:
+For example, if an athlete is repeatedly dehydrated which is affecting performance, simply saying ‘aim to drink 2L of water a day’ (again, generally speaking) may not be immediately achievable and therefore a suitable strategy should be worked on gradually.
+For instance, in this situation, perhaps introducing an electrolyte supplement for ultimate hydration and mineral replenishment on the go may be a solution.

 Every athlete is different in their circumstances and should be treated as such.